itsmevishnu/personal/files/class.md

 * List of implements may be split into multiple lines.
 But each line contain same indent and only one per line.

 ## Properties
-* Visibilities must be decalred.
+* Visibilities must be declared.
 * There must be one property decalration at a line.

 ## Methods